 The College of Letters & Sciences HONORS and Writing Fellows programs gave Amanda a sense of place at this large university and helped her discover her passion for teaching.

 The Need is Real, The Time is Now

 Support the University of Wisconsin and help continue the tradition of excellence in teaching, research and public serviceMake a Gift »

 State tax dollars plus tuition built the University of Wisconsin-Madison into one of the top 20 public universities in the world.
-The University leverages these core dollars to attract double that amount in gifts and grants, making the UW-Madison one of the top three research universities in the country.
+The university leverages these core dollars to attract double that amount in gifts and grants, making UW-Madison one of the top three research universities in the country.
 The funding model, however, is shifting dramatically.

 Fifty years ago, state funding covered 90 percent of core educational costs; as of 2014-15, it covered about 40 percent of the core budget and 15 percent of the overall UW-Madison budget.
 That has meant the university has had fewer core dollars to attract outside funding and maintain the quality of a UW-Madison education.